bethtgreen/ReadME-Generator/README.md

   ​
   ## Description
   ​
-  This project allows users to generate readme files for their application.
-It uses Node.js ​
+ This is a project that allows the user to generate a solid ReadMe.md file.
+It uses node.js.
+  ​
   ## Table of Contents